ChavezCode/odin-recipes/README.md

 # odin-recipes
-This is the start of my HTML projects
+This is the start of my HTML projects I will be using some of the basic HTML functions to write up a recipe which is composed of grocery lists as well as step-by-step isntructions, while also adding images in the process.